 On one hand, I see people celebrating as though a messiah had come.
 I’ve heard claims that range from “everything will be set right” to “God will protect our land now.”
 As if a human of any caliber could set our world or our nation right.
 As if God were somehow obligated to overlook the atrocities committed in our land simply because of one election.
 As if somehow we’ve narrowly escaped His judgement.
 As if somehow the need to continue to call out for His mercy had passed because He’d already given it.

 On the other hand, I see people hurt and despairing over rejection, exchanges of harsh words, abusive treatment, and fear of what may come to pass.
-In utter agony, they project what will occur with no thought for a God who works in the affairs of men, anticipating utter destruction without considering a God who loves sinful men enough to give His own life, a God who judges and destroys nations for disregarding the poor and hurting the helpless, a God who is concerned—a God who hears and sees.
+In utter agony, they project what will occur with no thought for a God who works in the affairs of men, anticipating utter destruction without considering a God who loves sinful men enough to give His own life, a God who judges and destroys nations for disregarding the poor and hurting the helpless, a God who is concerned—a God who hears, a God who sees.
 And while there are always those who eagerly wait for an opportunity to be hurtful and evil, El Roi is not blind or powerless.

 Let’s not forget that one individual cannot and should not be the source of either our hope or our despair.
 My Christian friends, see the window of opportunity in our land for God’s hope to shine in darkness.
 Let’s stop focusing on a person and continue to call out to God for mercy.
 Let’s stop criticizing the despair and offer hope.
 Let’s begin pointing to God’s light and truth and character.
 Let’s choose to be the eyes and ears of El Roi, the God who sees and loves!

 “Why are you cast down, O my soul, and why are you in turmoil within me?
 Hope in God: for I shall again praise him, my salvation and my God.”